trex-paxos/trex-paxos-jvm/README.md

 ### The Paxos Algorithm

-It is a pedagogical blunder to introduce the Paxos algorithm to engineers in the order you would write a mathematical proof of its correctness.
 This description will explain it in the following order:

 * First, explain that promises apply to both core message types.
 * Second, explain the steady state of the algorithm, which uses only `accept` messages.